odinuv/web/articles/debugging/rest-api.md

 This article is an overview of AJAX debugging techniques.
 Remember that sending the HTTP request with JavaScript, processing it on the backend, receiving the response and doing something with it is too complex to debugged at once.
 You have to find the source of error first (frontend request dispatch, backend request processing or frontend response processing).
-To do this, developer tools or a tool like Rester is needed.
+To do this, developer tools or a tools like Rester addon are needed.

 ### New Concepts and Terms
 - debugging AJAX